PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 Annual exclusion is not always set by system .
 There is one case where system won't set Annual Exclusion auto.

-When any user has set the exclusion manually from the tax return page, then system will never override it.
+When any user has set the exclusion manually from the tax return page, then the system will never override it.
+If the user deletes that tax return, the system will continue to auto-set the value of `Annual Exclusion`.

 ##### Scenario